Glazzes/react-native-zoom-toolkit/docs/docs/components/gallery.md

 - **Pinch Gesture:** Accurate pinch gesture calculation, drag your component around as you pinch, scale your component in two different modes.
 - **Double Tap:** Tap twice in a point of interest to trigger a zoom animation.
 - **Tap to Item:** Tap on the edges of an item to go to the previous or next item.
+- **Custom Scroll Transition**: Customize scroll behavior with your own transitions.

 The next video footage is taken from the [Example app](https://github.com/Glazzes/react-native-zoom-toolkit/tree/main/example).